getsentry/sentry-javascript/packages/nuxt/README.md

 }
 ```

-Add an import flag to the `NODE_OPTIONS` of your preview script in the `package.json`, so the file loads before any
+Add an import flag to the `NODE_OPTIONS` of your preview script in the `package.json` file, so the file loads before any
 other imports:

 ```json